yogeshpatil4/bank-marketing/README.md

   - `poutcome` ➝ `outcome`
   - `y` ➝ `term deposit subscribed`
 - ✅ Ensured consistency in data types, handled missing values, and prepared the data for Power BI analysis.

 ---

+## 📐 DAX Measures

+To support KPI tracking and visual analysis, the following custom measures were created in Power BI:

+- **Subscription Rate:** Percentage of customers who subscribed to a term deposit
+- **Conversion Rate:** Percentage of successful subscriptions among customers who were actually contacted

+These measures were used across visuals like stacked bar charts, combo charts, and KPI cards to highlight key performance indicators.

+---